xGoldy/nid-datasets/README.md

 Although several papers focused on NIDS datasets have been released (more in our paper), we would like to endorse the [COMIDDS project](https://fkie-cad.github.io/COMIDDS/).
 This project is similar to our work, as its authors aim to review Intrusion Detection Datasets (both host and network) and continually update the database with new datasets.
 The project is beneficial for folks searching for a suitable dataset, as the properties of each dataset are summarized within a table along with its brief description and a snippet of the original data format.
 All datasets are further listed in a comparison table.
 Although its scope is, for now, smaller than our study, continual updates of the project have the potential to provide a more comprehensive view of the IDS datasets within a short time.

 Initially, our project was inspired by [Ring et al.'s 2019 paper](https://www.sciencedirect.com/science/article/pii/S016740481930118X), which comparatively studied various NIDS datasets available until 2018.
 Nevertheless, many new datasets have been released since, and newer works (e.g., [Yang et al. 2022 paper](https://www.sciencedirect.com/science/article/pii/S0167404822000736)) did not cover them in sufficient detail, so we decided to perform a systematic study on all publicly available datasets until 2023 on our own.

+A recent survey by [Pinto et al.](https://www.sciencedirect.com/science/article/pii/S1389128625001458), published a few months prior to our study, also reviews datasets for intrusion detection.
+Despite some overlap with our study--particularly, in their Section IV discussing the evolution and classification of NID datasets--the two studies are largely complementary.
+Our work places a strong emphasis on data quality, with detailed discussions of specific dataset properties, common issues, and the best practices for data handling.
+In contrast, Pinto et al. focus on tools for data collection and traffic analysis, an area only briefly mentioned but left largely unaddressed in our study.
+For this reason, we believe readers would benefit from both contributions.

 ### Licence